 What is the Grand National: Considered to be one of the greatest steeplechases in the world, the Grand National is the symbol of racing.
 This iconic race sees jockeys, as well as trainers, go head to head in a bid to win the sport’s most famous prize.
 With nearly two and a half miles of turf to cover, it covers 16 individual fences which are as iconic as the race itself.
 This includes the likes of the infamous Chair not to mention Bechers Brook where many thoroughbreds come a cropper.
 On the other hand, it is a real test for not only the horse, but the jockey who needs to maintain the pace of the ride throughout the race.

 ENTRY: (10km) Individual runner £18 | (10km) Individual Canicross £20

 (Min age for runner is 15+yrs on day of race)

-Humans & canines get a bespoke medal, humans also get a hot drink and cake & canines get a treat & water!
+Humans & canines get a bespoke medal, humans also get a hot drink and cake & canines get water!